An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Annotation Result Analysis

 \subsubsection{Lack of Common Sense}

 Simplifications that result in logical inconsistencies or nonsensical interpretations.
-In the example below, Control-T5 illogically suggested that Orton gave birth to his wife, indicating a lack of common sense.
-In contrast, GPT-4 avoided this issue by correctly suggesting that Orton and his wife welcomed a baby girl, aligning with human common sense understanding.
+This was only observed in Control-T5's simplifications with three reported cases.
+In the example below, Control-T5 illogically suggests that Orton gave birth to his wife, indicating a lack of common sense.